Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static

-To evaluate the validity of the \gls{tls} approximation, we compare the dynamics of the $\ke{G;1}$ population in the case of one \mgh molecule coupled to a cavity with the results obtained using the full \gls{tc} model including the vibrational degrees of freedom from Fig.~\ref{fig:pop_dyn_1mgh}.
-The results, using the \gls{tc} model Hamiltonian, are shown in Fig.~\ref{fig:Mol_TLS_sameparameters}.
+To evaluate the validity of the \gls{tls} approximation, we compare the dynamics of the $\ke{G;1}$ population in the case of one \mgh molecule coupled to a cavity with the results obtained for a \gls{tls} using the \gls{tc} model for both.
+The results are shown in Fig.~\ref{fig:Mol_TLS_sameparameters}.
 If the resonant frequency of the cavity and the energy difference of the levels are not modified ($\omega_c = \omega_{eg}^{TLS} = \SI{4.322}{\electronvolt}$) the temporal evolution of the $\ke{G;1}$ state population is different (see Fig.~\ref{fig:Mol_TLS_sameparameters}~a)).
 The two notable differences are an increase in Rabi frequency for the \gls{tls} approximation and the absence of fine structure in the oscillations caused by the vibrational motion.
 The underlying reason for this discrepancy can be found in the construction of the \gls{tls} model: the absence of vibrational degrees of freedom and a non-diagonal \gls{fc} matrix results in a symmetric Rabi splitting (see previous section).
 Thus, the energetics as well as the population dynamics are different in the \gls{tls} model and in the molecular system when the same cavity parameters are used.
-To improve the \gls{tls} model, we optimize the \gls{tls} parameters to mimic the energetics of the molecular polaritonic states.
+To improve the \gls{tls} model, we optimize its parameters to mimic the energetics of the molecular polaritonic states.
 These optimized parameters can be obtained by fitting the \gls{tls} polariton energies to the molecular absorption spectra.
 A detailed explanation of this optimization process can be found in Section S4 of the Supporting Information.
 The population dynamics of the $\ke{G;1}$ state using the optimized \gls{tls} parameter ($\omega_{eg}^{TLS} = \SI{4.297}{\electronvolt}$ and cavity detuning of \SI{-3.59}{\meV}) compared to the molecular simulation is shown in Fig.~\ref{fig:Mol_TLS_sameparameters}~b).
 With the optimized parameters, the \gls{tls} model qualitatively reproduces the population dynamics of the molecular system and exhibits an identical Rabi frequency.